The University of Illinois at Chicago

 Urban school systems face unique challenges, often with limited funding.
 Education researchers at UIC focus on making Chicago schools more effective while designing national models for training urban educators.

-Urban Education Leadership is a doctoral program that produces principals who transform urban schools.
+The Center for Urban Education Leadership is a doctoral program that produces principals who transform urban schools.
 Principals and assistant principals are recruited into this program, where they reach their full potential with coaching by UIC faculty who are former principals.

 The Center for Literacy works with schools, governments and nonprofits to improve literacy education.
 Staff and volunteers serve adults who want to earn a GED or learn English, children in Head Start programs, parents and teachers of autistic children and many others.